Morton Traylor

 Morton Patrick Traylor (April 6, 1918 – April 28, 1996) was an American fine artist, designer, serigrapher and founder of the Virginia Art Institute in Charlottesville, Virginia.

 Biography

-Born in Petersburg, Virginia, on April 6, 1918, Morton Traylor lived in Los Angeles most of his life.
+Morton Traylor was born on April 6, 1918, in Petersburg, Virginia.
+Traylor lived in Los Angeles most of his life.
 After graduating from Eagle Rock High School, he entered Los Angeles City College, where his formal art training began.

-In 1964, he established the Virginia Art Institute in Charlottesville, Virginia.
+Around 1960, he moved to White Hall.
+In the mid-1960s, he established the Virginia Art Institute in Charlottesville, Virginia.
+The school was in operation for about ten years.

+Traylor married Maxine.
+Around 1986, he moved with his wife back west.
+Traylor died on April 28, 1996, aged 78, in Roseburg, Oregon.

-Morton Traylor's artwork can be found in museums and private collections around the world including the Georgia Museum of Art and The British Museum.
+Traylor was a painter and serigraph printmaker.
+His artwork can be found in museums and private collections around the world including the Georgia Museum of Art and The British Museum.